HervorArvitr/Hervor_Bot/README.md

 # Hervor_Bot

-- A twitter bot I created to insult Onision's its main feature
+- A twitter bot I created to insult Onision as its main feature

 -The bot also has lesser features such as:
-  Tweeting from the command line
+  -Tweeting from the command line
-  Reading off tweet previews from the bot's timeline
+  -Reading off tweet previews from the bot's timeline

 - Restriction [Undocumented]:
   The twitter API discourages spam and doesn't let bots send repeat tweets over a period of seven days.